gsa-oes/office-of-evaluation-sciences/_connect/fellowships.md

   </h2>
   <div id="b4" class="usa-accordion__content usa-prose">
 <p>
 This position will be filled primarily through the Intergovernmental Personnel Act (IPA) Mobility Program, which requires a state, local, or Tribal government; academic institution; or non-profit organization to finance the employee and administer their salary/stipend, benefits, and (if applicable) visa.
 OES then reimburses the home institution for any allowable costs.
-You can find more information about the IPA in the OES IPA toolkit.
+You can find more information about the IPA in the <a href="https://oes.gsa.gov/assets/files/ipa-toolkit-oes.pdf">OES IPA toolkit</a> or on the <a class="usa-link usa-link--external" href="https://www.opm.gov/policy-data-oversight/hiring-information/intergovernment-personnel-act/">OPM website</a>.
 If you have not yet verified what organization you will be affiliated with next year, we encourage you to still apply to the fellowship.
 We plan to discuss candidates' intended IPA institutions during the final interview.

 Note that current federal employees can join OES on detail from their agency via an Interagency Agreement (IAA).
     </p>